dnbln/notes/content/narxia/index.md

 ---
 title: Narxia
-growth-stage: seedling
 tags:
   - narxia
-date: 2024-04-02
+date: 2024-04-11
+published: 2024-04-11
-updated: 2024-10-02
+updated: 2024-04-11
 ---
-This is the index page for the Narxia language compiler documentation.
+Welcome to the documentation for the Narxia programming language.

-Below is a table of contents:

-- [[parsing|Parsing]]: Documentation regarding parsing of the source code.
-- [[syntree|Syntree]]: Documentation regarding the syntax trees produced by the parser.
+>[!caution]
+>Under construction.

-- [[hir|HIR]]: Documentation regarding the High-level intermediate representation used by the compiler.
+- [[narxia/internals/index|Compiler internals]]: for developers of the compiler.
+- [[syntax]]: The complete syntax reference.